pbek/QOwnNotes/webpage/src/de/scripting/methods-and-objects.md

 You may want to take a look at the example [custom-actions.qml](https://github.com/pbek/QOwnNotes/blob/develop/docs/scripting/examples/custom-actions.qml).

-Schreiben Sie Text in die Notiztextbearbeitung
+Schreiben Sie Text in die Notiztext-Bearbeitung
 --------------------------------

 ### Methodenaufruf und Parameter